kexin76/ctp-wd-summer-prep/habit-tracker/README.md

 - ✅ Mark habits complete/incomplete for any date
 - ✅ Calculate and display current streaks
 - ✅ View completion history and statistics
-- ✅ Data persistence across browser sessions
+- ✅ Data persistence across browser sessions (done)
 - ✅ Responsive design for mobile and desktop

 ### Enhanced Features (Should Have)